welde2001-bot/immo-eliza-deployment-v2/README.md

 > Note: Python 3.14 is still new for some ML dependencies.
 If you hit install issues on the backend, consider switching the backend to Python 3.13 for broader wheel support.

-Docker

-For Docker Compose usage, install Docker Desktop (or Docker Engine) and ensure docker compose works on your machine.

 <a id="installation"></a>

 ## 🛠️ Installation

 ### Backend (Python 3.14)